xrdocs/8000/_blogs/cisco-8608-architecture.md

 - USB 3.0 (Type A)
 - Timing ports: 1588 PTP SFP, SyncE, BITS, GNSS PRTC-A, and GPS(ToD with RJ45 port, 1PPS and 10MHz coax input)

-RP contains an Intel 6-core @ 2.5 GHz, 64GB DDR4 DRAM, and 256 GB M.2 SSD Flash Drive
+RP contains an Intel 6-core @ 2.5 GHz, 64GB DDR4 DRAM, and 256 GB M.2 SSD Flash Drive.
-This RPs are connected to midplane and communicate with their devices via PCIE, EOBC, P2PM, and I2C Interfaces.
+This RPs are connected to the midplane and communicate with their devices via PCIE, EOBC, P2PM, and I2C Interfaces.

 ### SC (Switch Card)
 The Cisco 8608 router Switch Card sits behind the Fan Trays.
 Cisco 8608 chassis has two Fan Trays with total eight Fan Modules.
 The Cisco Silicon One Q200 NPU sits within the Switch Card and all the packet process and forwarding decisions are driven by the Switch Card.